kanutron/AssistantAI/README.md

+# AssistantAI

-# AssistantAI Sublime Text plugin
+A Sublime Text plugin.

-This Sublime Text plugin is a general purpose implementation of an HTTP API client that allows to perform text manipulation with remote API responses, as a result to requests based on selected text and optional user input.
+This plugin is a general purpose implementation of an HTTP API client that allows perform text manipulation with remote API responses, as a result to requests based on selected text and optional user input.

-A common use case is to consume API for Generative AI like ChatGPT or OpenAI Codex to complete, edit, comment or explain selected code chunks.
-Another example is to consume GitHub, Gitea or similar VCS server's API so add Issues, PR and similar workflows.
+A common use case is to consume API of, for instance, Generative AI like ChatGPT or OpenAI Codex, to complete, edit, comment or explain selected code chunks.
+Another example is to consume GitHub, Gitea or similar VCS server's API to add Issues, PR and similar workflows while you code.

 <p align="center">
 	<img src="screenshot.gif" alt="AssistantAI in action"></img>
 </p>

-AssistantAI can be easily extended in functionalities by other package developers, providing plugins where the actual server and prompt templates are defined, by means of specified JSON files in Sublime Settings format, where servers, endpoints, prompt templates and credentials placeholders are provided.
+AssistantAI can be extended by the user or by other packages, providing servers, endpoints, prompt templates and credentials placeholders, defined in Sublime Settings files, in JSON.

 # Usage

-Once you installed AssistantAI you will be able to use it as described in this section.
+Once installed, invoke `AssistantAI` from the command palette, select a prompt from the presented list and follow it's flow.

+Prompts are offered based on the context (configured servers, selected text, buffer syntax, available content, etc.), and as per specifications provided by the prompt it self.

+Without any configured server, there will be no prompts available.

-The general usage is simple:
+The general flow is simple.
+For instance:

-- Select a text region (i.e.: A code function or Markdown section).
+- Select a text region (i.e.: A code function, or Markdown section).
-- Command Palette > AssistantAI (or the keyboard shortcut if you set up one).
+- Command Palette > `AssistantAI` (or the keyboard shortcut if you set up one).
-- `AssistantAI` will show a quick panel with available **prompts**.
+- Select a **prompt**.
-- Choose the desired prompt.
-If the prompt needs, **inputs**, those will be requested using the UI.
+- If the prompt needs additional **inputs**, those will be requested using the UI.
-- When several **servers** with valid **endpoints** qualifies for the selected prompt and the current context (syntax, selections, inputs, etc.), a list of endpoints is given.
+- When several **servers** with valid **endpoints** qualifies for the selected prompt, a list of endpoints is presented.

-Once AssistantAI have a prompt, all needed inputs and the endpoint is selected, it builds an HTTP request based on that and makes the network request.
+Once AssistantAI have a prompt, with all needed inputs and the target endpoint is selected, it builds an HTTP payload based on that and makes the network request.

-The response is parsed based on the endpoint specification and the specified **AssistantAI command** is executed.
+The response is parsed based on the endpoint specification and its specified **command** is executed.

+The prompt may specify another action instead of text manipulation (replace, append, insert), such as show the response in an Output Panel, or a new Buffer.

 As an example, consider this flow using the bundled OpenAI server endpoints definition (requires credentials) plugin while editing a Python file: